I’m finally catching up on the blog! I left off with our time in La Paz, in Mexico’s Sea of Cortez, so that’s where I’m starting up again.

 Also related to this novel hot climate in which we found ourselves was the need for a sun awning in the cockpit!
 We spent a good part of a day making one – measuring it, cutting it out of rip-stop nylon (we wanted it to pack down small for easy stowage when we weren’t using it), hemming the edges, sewing in a zipper that could zip to the dodger, reinforcing the corners with Dacron, and finally grommeting the corners so that we could tie it up.

 Next on the list was our Cape Horn wind vane.
 By this point in our voyages, it had steered us somewhere between 10,000 and 15,000 miles (we also use an electronic autopilot, so I’m not sure exactly how many miles the wind vane has done compared to Otto).
 It had also steered CELESTE for a good number of miles with her first owner – probably another 10,000 would be my guess.
 So we wanted to give it some TLC before taking off on our ocean crossing.
-We dismounted it from the stern and then Seth took it all apart, lubricated the moving parts, and replaced any worn parts.
+We dismounted it from the stern and took it all apart, lubricated the moving parts, and replaced any worn parts.
 When it was all put together again and re-mounted, it moved beautifully and silently!
 Ready for the Pacific!

 And, of course, we did a TON of provisioning.
 Food is affordable, diverse, and plentiful in the Mexican supermarkets – pretty much the exact opposite of what it is in the South Pacific.
 The isolation and small population of the South Seas islands means that food is very expensive and lacking in variety.
 For example, “cheese” in the South Pacific usually means a type of ultra-processed “cheddar” that’s so pasteurized and rubbery that it doesn’t need refrigeration.
-The hidden joys of paradise!
-So we made many trips to the supermarkets of La Paz to stock up on everything from staples like rice, dried beans, pasta, oatmeal, UHT milk, canned tomatoes, etc. to more lux items like spices, chocolate, jams, fancy canned things like artichoke hearts, and of course cheese!
+The hidden joys of paradise… So we made many trips to the supermarkets of La Paz to stock up on everything from staples like rice, dried beans, pasta, oatmeal, UHT milk, canned tomatoes, etc. to more luxurious items like spices, chocolate, jams, fancy canned things like artichoke hearts, and of course cheese!

-The empty desert also made the perfect place to practice up with the newest addition to our photography arsenal: a small drone!
+The empty desert also made the perfect place to practice with the newest addition to our photography arsenal: a small drone!
 It took some practice learning to fly it (I’d say we’re still learning) but at least we got to try it out in perfect conditions on the first attempt: on empty, open land in a calm.

 Finally the moment came (only a week after our arrival back in La Paz!) when we cast off the dock lines and headed out into the beautiful Sea of Cortez!